THE ESTATE OF FRANCIS BACON

 Since 2016 the Francis Bacon MB Art Foundation has been engaged in a partnership with the École du Louvre to award a grant to their PhD students.
 Every four years a research scholarship is offered to a postgraduate from the École du Louvre who is undertaking a PhD thesis on Francis Bacon, or whose PhD thesis has a direct link with the British artist.

 Formerly a royal palace, the Louvre has embraced the history of France for eight centuries.
 Created in 1793, the Musée du Louvre owns collections encompassing more than 600 000 artworks – among the finest in the world – with 35 000 works exhibited.
 Its collections range from Egyptian Antiquities to nineteenth-century art.

 The world’s most visited museum, the Louvre was among Francis Bacon’s favourite museums in Paris.
-He was a regular visitor there and some of the Louvre’s works were a source of inspiration for his own paintings.
+The artist was a regular visitor and some of the Louvre’s works were a source of inspiration for his own paintings.